 Spring Boot – Deploy WAR file to Tomcat

-In this article, we will show you how to deploy a Spring Boot WAR file to the Tomcat servlet container.
+In this article, we will show you how to create a Spring Boot traditional WAR file and deploy to a Tomcat servlet container.

 1. Extends SpringBootServletInitializer